 Alternating currents result when an alternating voltage is applied across a load.
 When the current and voltage curves pass through the zero position at the same time and increase to their maximum values in the same direction, the wave forms are in phase with each other, as shown in Figures 1 (a).
 The phasor diagram for the in-phase condition is shown in Figure 1 (b).

-A convention has been adopted in this book to distinguish between voltage and current phasors.
+A convention has been adopted in this article to distinguish between voltage and current phasors.
 The voltage phasor is drawn in red and the current phasor is drawn in blue.

 It should be noted that this symbol is used by convention to indicate an angle between two phasors and is not interchangeable with the ‘theta’ (θ) symbol used to indicate an angle of rotation.
 A second convention is that all phasors are assumed to rotate in an anticlockwise direction, starting at the positive x-axis.